 Communities of practice have a significant impact on organisations for all the reasons which I have spoken about in my book and many times on stage.
-I have been fortunate to have the opportunity to explore the correlation of communities of practice and natural human communities with evolutionary psychologist Robin Dunbar.
-This lead to a paper published in a peer-reviewed scientific journal, co-authored with Dunbar.
+I have been fortunate to have the opportunity to explore the correlation between communities of practice and natural human communities with evolutionary psychologist Robin Dunbar.
+This led to a paper published in a peer-reviewed scientific journal, co-authored with Dunbar.

 What it shows us is that the business world has a lot that it can learn from evolutionary psychology and natural social communities.

 I have been working with communities of practice for several years.
 Back in February 2019, I set out to do some further research to see what insights would emerge.

 What quickly emerged in the results is that the clusters of community size looked familiar.
 That is because they correlated with Robin Dunbar’s research on social groups and particularly Dunbar’s number.
 A theory that I often reference.

 Robin Dunbar is a professor of evolutionary psychology at Oxford University.
 He has been researching the behavioural, cognitive and neuroendocrinological mechanisms that underpin social bonding in primates (in general) and humans (in particular) for many years.
 His story is fascinating, and I would recommend listening to this interview with him at https://www.bbc.co.uk/programmes/m0006zt6 to learn more.

 Dunbar’s number is the cognitive limit to the number of people with whom one can maintain stable social relationships.
 It is often cited as ~150 people but breaks down into a series of numbers.
 These are 5, 15, 50, 150, 500, 1500, relating to close friends, good friends, casual friends, acquaintances and names you can put to faces.
 These groupings align with the amount and type of contact between people in the groups.